 Translation: a season of bad roads

-Pаспуутица (Rasputitsa) applies to both spring and autumn when unpaved, muddy roads become hazardous for drivers.
-This phenomenon was especially prominent in the early 20th century when at least 40% of rural villages in the Soviet Union were served by poorly constructed or unconstructed roads.
+Pаспуутица (Rasputitsa) is a fall word that can actually apply to spring and autumn.
+Both seasons bring with them unpaved and muddy roads that are hazardous for drivers.
+This phenomenon was especially prominent in the early 20th century when at least 40% of rural villages in the Soviet Union were served by poorly constructed (or entirely unconstructed) roads.

-Rasputitsa, which comes from the prefix раз (undone) and the word путь (way/road) may also be loosely connected to Rasputin, whose name derives from распутье for “crossroads.”
+Rasputitsa comes from the prefix раз (undone) and the word путь (way/road).
+It may also be loosely connected to the infamous Rasputin, whose name derives from the word for “crossroads,” распутье.

 7. La Rentrée (French)